ktenman/website-crawler/README.md

 ## Time Constraints

 The goal was to complete the project within 8 hours.
-While the core functionality of crawling, keyword analysis, and data persistence was implemented, some additional features such as the integration with Kestra for task scheduling and the connection of the time-based REST endpoint with Grafana were not fully completed due to the time limitation.
+The most complicated parts, such as crawling, keyword analysis, and data persistence, were successfully implemented.
+Grafana integration was done, but setting up the dashboard out of the box with docker-compose up was not completed due to the time limitation.
+Additionally, the integration of Kestra for task scheduling was not fully implemented due to time constraints.

 ## Technologies Used